 Serkis is currently developing and directing an adaptation of The Jungle Book (not Disney) that will use MoCap for every character but Mowgli.
 He consulted Mark Ruffalo on the technology for his performance as the Hulk in Avengers: Age of Ultron.
 Serkis also performs MoCap as Supreme Leader Snoke in the new Star Wars films.
 There doesn’t appear to be a massive franchise that this guy can’t get in on.
 He’s THAT good.
 Take a look behind the scenes and the digital make-up.
 There, you will discover a true visionary.

-Read More: The 10 Best Fantasy Movies of All Time
+Read More: Best Fantasy Movies of All Time